Jinger Duggar & Jeremy Vuolo’s Q&A Session Reveals A Makeshift Studio Set Up In New House

 “Whatever you have right now is what I like.
 I do love it blonde but I love it brunette, too.
 Can you go back and forth between the two?”

 Jinger and Jeremy said that they are ready to do another Q&A again very soon.
 Fans seemed to love it, as they mentioned in the comments.
 Is this “studio” going to be used for something other than a friendly fan session?
-The former professional soccer player has already began seminary school at Grace Community Church just two days ago.You just never know what is next for this couple.
+The former professional soccer player has already begun seminary school at Grace Community Church just two days ago., so you just never know what is next for this couple.

-Their big move to LA from Texas will be documented on the new season of Counting On coming up in October.
+Their big move to L.A. from Texas will be documented on the new season of Counting On coming up in October.
 There may be more info revealed on what Jinger Duggar and Jeremy Vuolo’s plans are for their future endeavors.